The most interesting facts about North Macedonia, from the “Balkan Elvis” to the birthplace of Mother Teresa.

 1. North Macedonia is a landlocked country in Southeastern Europe bordering Albania, Bulgaria, Greece, Kosovo and Serbia.

 2. North Macedonia has been inhabited for thousands of years.
-Archaeological evidence suggests Neolithic civilisations existed there from as early as 7000 BC.
+Archaeological evidence suggests Neolithic civilizations existed there from as early as 7000 BC.

-4. In 1913, after 460 years of Ottoman rule, Macedonia was partitioned between Serbia, Bulgaria and Greece.
+4. In 1913, after five centuries of Ottoman rule, Macedonia was partitioned between Serbia, Bulgaria and Greece.
 What is now North Macedonia was incorporated into Serbia.

 6. The North Macedonian flag is made up of a red background with a golden circle and golden rays extending to the edges.
 The starburst design has long been associated with Alexander the Great.

-8. The dispute stems from the Greek-born general, Alexander the Great, who presided over a huge empire which included modern-day North Macedonia and across Greece and Persia to India and Egypt.
+8. The dispute stems from the Greek-born general Alexander the Great, who presided over a huge empire that included modern-day North Macedonia and across Greece and Persia to India and Egypt.

-9. During that time, the country’s official name was the Former Yugoslav Republic of Macedonia or FYRM as recognised by the United Nations.
+9. The country’s official name was the Former Yugoslav Republic of Macedonia or FYRM, as recognized by the United Nations.

 10. North Macedonia is home to the self-proclaimed Republic of Vevčani.
-The micronation proclaimed itself an independent country in 1991 but it is not formally recognised by any countries.
+The micronation proclaimed itself an independent country in 1991 but it is not formally recognised by any country.

-11. Nicknamed the “Macedonian Stonehenge”, the megalithic observatory of Kokino is over 4,000 years old.
+11. Nicknamed the “Macedonian Stonehenge”, the megalithic observatory of Kokino is nearly 3,800 years old.
 It is listed by NASA as the fourth oldest ancient observatory in the world after Abu Simbel in Egypt, Stonehenge in Britain and Angkor Wat in Cambodia.

-12. One of the most famous landmarks in Skopje is the “Warrior on a Horse” statue believed to depict Alexander the Great.
-It is 28m (92ft) high, weighs 30,000kg and cost an estimated €9.4 million (around $10 million).
+12. One of the most famous landmarks in Skopje is the “Warrior on a Horse” statue, believed to depict Alexander the Great.
+It is 22m (72ft) high, weighs 30,000kg, and cost an estimated €9.4 million (around $10 million).

 13. The 1979 Nobel Prize for Peace winner Mother Teresa was born in modern-day North Macedonia in 1910, though she was Albanian by ethnicity at the time of her birth.
 Mother Teresa was canonized as Saint Teresa of Calcutta in 2016.

-14. In 2018, a baby was born in Liverpool, UK, that shared the same birthday as his North Macedonian father and grandfather.
+14. In 2018, a baby was born in Liverpool, UK, and he shared the same birthday as his North Macedonian father and grandfather.
 The chances of a baby sharing the same birth date as two preceding generations are one in 130,000.

 15. North Macedonia is home to one of the world’s largest crosses.
 The 66m (217ft)-high Millennium Cross sits on top of Mt Vodno.